huahua0611/git_learning/README.md

 ---

+## Contents

-Unit 4
+### Unit 4

-learning git wokr with multiple people
+learning git work with multiple people

-v4.1 diff people work on diff file by same branch
+4.1 diff people work on diff file by same branch

-v4.2 diff people work on same file with diff part
+4.2 diff people work on same file with diff part

 - change from web by first client

-- change from remote git by second client, add someting
+- change from remote git by second client, add something

-v4.3 diff people work on same file on same part
+4.3 diff people work on same file on same part

-- change the same file at same part by two client, the later pusher will face conflect
+- change the same file at same part by two client, the later pusher will face conflict

-v4.4 diff people work on same file and one rename others face conflict
+4.4 diff people work on same file and one rename others face conflict

 - change the practice_file to practice_file_v4.4